mapa17/Dijkstra/README.md

 ========
 16.7.2012

-Sequencial and parallel Dijkstar Implementaiton using OMP and OpenMPI
+Sequencial and parallel Dijkstar Implementaiton using OpenMP and OpenMPI

 Compilation and execution
 -------------------------